Back

 Treatments for narcolepsy

-While sleep disorder narcolepsy has no cure, its symptoms can be effectively managed through a combination of medications and lifestyle adjustments.
+Common symtons of narcolepsy can be effectively managed through a combination of medications and lifestyle adjustments.
 Treatment aims to alleviate symptoms rather than address the root cause, and each person’s plan is tailored to their needs, often requiring time to find the optimal combination.

 Lifestyle Changes

-• Consistent Sleep Routine: Maintain a regular sleep schedule by going to bed and waking up at the same time every day, including weekends, to promote better sleep quality.
+• Stick to a schedule.
+Go to bed and wake up at the same time every day, including weekends.

 >>> Learn more about: Animated Dreams of Restful Nights - Exploring Digital CBT-I